mixer/interactive-unreal-plugin/README.md

 ## Setup

-This repository contains a [git submodule](https://git-scm.com/docs/git-submodule) called `cpprestsdk`.
-This library is utilized for http, websocket and JSON support.
+This repository contains a [git submodule](https://git-scm.com/docs/git-submodule) called `interactive-cpp`.
+This library is the core C++ SDK for Mixer Interactivity, which the Unreal plugin builds upon.

-To clone the `interactive-unreal-plugin` repository and initialize the `cpprestsdk` submodule, run the following command:
+To clone the `interactive-unreal-plugin` repository and initialize the `interactive-cpp` submodule, run the following command:

 ```